MackCesar/MetalDiffusion/models/ReadMe.md

 Place Textual Inversion weights, aka Text Embeddings, here.

-Currently, the program accepts weights in the ".pt" and ".bin" formats.
+Currently, as of 3/14/23, the program accepts weights in the ".pt" and ".bin" formats.